wpengine/hwptoolkit/docs/how-to/nextjs-pages-router/enable-apq/index.md

 npm install js-sha256
 ```

-Now you can create a your link chain with the help of the `createPersistedQueryLink` function.
+Now you can create your link chain with the help of the `createPersistedQueryLink` function.

 ```javascript
 import { ApolloClient, InMemoryCache, HttpLink } from "@apollo/client";